matjesg/deepflash2/README.md

 For more information on how to run docker see [docker orientation and setup](https://docs.docker.com/get-started/) and [fastai docker](https://github.com/fastai/docker-containers).

-## Model Library

-We provide a model library with pretrained model weights.
-Visit our [model library documentation](https://matjesg.github.io/deepflash2/model_library.html) for information on the datasets of the pretrained models.

 ## Creating segmentation masks with Fiji/ImageJ

 If you don't have labelled training data available, you can use this [instruction manual](https://github.com/matjesg/DeepFLaSH/raw/master/ImageJ/create_maps_howto.pdf) for creating segmentation maps.